We may earn money or products from the companies mentioned in this post.

-Mel Bartholomew, the creator of the Square Foot Gardening Method, says it’s all wrong:
+Mel Bartholomew, the creator of the Square Foot Gardening Method, advises:

 “After looking at other people’s gardens, it was usually very predictable.
 Here’s what I found out about single row gardening: Too big an area.
 Too much time.
-Too much work.
+It's too much work.
 Too much effort.
 Too many seeds.
-Too many weeds.
+Plus, there are too many weeds.
 Too many plants.
 Too many problems.
-Too costly.
+And, it's too costly.
 Too much harvest.
 Too many tools.
 IT’S JUST TOO MUCH OF EVERYTHING.
 People can grow 100% of the crops they used to grow in large plots in just 20% of the space.
 These smaller, more organized gardens are easy for beginner gardeners, can be located close to the house, and are easy to protect from pests and frost.”

 - Onions